Veronica McGraw, Deputy Director

-Lynn Cothren is Special Assistant to Executive Director working in partnership with the Executive Director on all the facets agency operations including our stakeholders and the public.
-This includes assisting with day to day logistics, education and outreach and general administration.
+Lynn Cothren serves as the Operations Manager and Special Assistant for the Commission.
+He works in partnership with the Executive Director on all facets of agency operations including stakeholders and the public.
+This includes assisting with day-to-day logistics, education and outreach, and general agency administration.
 Lynn works as an integral member of the executive staff team.
 Previously he served as the Director of Administration at Girl Scouts of the USA in a leadership role which included developing and implementing organizational strategies and policies that enable girls to build courage, confidence, and character, and make the world a better place.
-Previously, Mr. Cothren served for 23-years as Special Assistant to the late Mrs. Coretta Scott King, founder of The Martin Luther King, Jr. Center for Nonviolent Social Change.
+Previously, Mr. Cothren served for 23 years as Special Assistant to the late Mrs. Coretta Scott King, founder of The Martin Luther King, Jr. Center for Nonviolent Social Change.